 ) LIBRARY “kernel32.dll” ALIAS FOR “RtlMoveMemory”

 In this example, note that the PB Byte array (the destination) must be initialized by the PB application prior to invoking this WinAPI subroutine.
 PB always needs to “be in charge of” or manage the memory space it uses for its variables, structures and arrays, otherwise the memory may not be managed correctly.
 This applies to PB strings, too, because a string is but an array of characters.
-It also applies to Blobs, which are equivalent to an array of bytes.
-One of the coding tips later on in part four mentions this and will include an example how to code for this.
+It also applies to a Blob, which is equivalent to an array of bytes.
+One of the coding tips later on in part four mentions this and will include an example how to properly initialize a String prior to an external function call.

 Tip: When you create an EFD, save the object containing the EFD before you write code that calls the external function.
 PB compiles all of the scripts in an object before changes to EFD’s are saved, so code that calls an external function described by a new EFD will not successfully compile until after the object is successfully saved.
 If you forget, and write the code that calls the external function before saving the EFD, you have to temporarily comment out the calling code, save, then un-comment.